Central nervous system (CNS) nocardiosis is a rare infection that may affect both the brain and the spine in patients with immunodeficiency.

-Nocardia spp. are aerobic and gram-positive bacilli which are saprophytic organisms ubiquitous in nature 1-3.
-The infection is acquired primarily by inhalation of the bacillus from the environment, then it can spread hematogenously to other organs and tissues 1-2.
+Nocardia spp. are aerobic gram-positive bacilli which are ubiquitous saprophytic organisms 1-3.
+The infection is acquired primarily by inhalation of the bacillus from the environment, from where it can spread hematogenously to other organs and tissues 1-2.
 In the CNS the infection manifests as meningitis, granuloma with giant cells or cerebral abscesses 2.

-Identification of Nocardia spp. in the clinical laboratory can be challenging: the organism may growth on cultures in intervals between 4 days to 2–4 weeks 1.
+Identification of Nocardia spp. in the clinical laboratory can be challenging: the organism may grow on cultures in intervals between 4 days to 2–4 weeks 1.

 - 1. Kranick SM, Zerbe CS.
 Case report from the NIH Clinical Center: CNS nocardiosis.
 J. Neurovirol.
 2013;19 (5): 505-7. doi:10.1007/s13365-013-0193-7 - Free text at pubmed - Pubmed citation

 - 2. Zakaria A, Elwatidy S, Elgamal E. Nocardia brain abscess: severe CNS infection that needs aggressive management; case report.
 Acta Neurochir (Wien).
 2009;150 (10): 1097-101. doi:10.1007/s00701-008-0026-2 - Pubmed citation

 - 3. Chedid MB, Chedid MF, Porto NS et-al. Nocardial infections: report of 22 cases.
 Rev. Inst.
 Med.
 Trop.
 Sao Paulo.
 2008;49 (4): 239-46.
 Pubmed citation